Greengates: Economy

-Another feature is the large war memorial situated at the crossroads, that commemorates those who died in World War I and World War II from Greengates and the surrounding villages.
+The large cenotaph war memorial situated at the crossroads, which commemorates those who died in World War I and World War II from Greengates and the surrounding villages.

 On Harrogate Road to the north of the main crossroads there is a large Anglican church dedicated to St. John the Evangelist.

 Along this stretch of the Harrogate Road is Optegra Yorkshire Eye Hospital and Bettersight Advanced Eye and Vision Consultancy.

-The post office is on New Line.